arashnrim/lectern/content/mathematics/discrete-probability-distribution.md

 - a finite number of values; or
 - an infinite but countable number of values.

-A discrete probability distribution, therefore, is the probabity distribution of a discrete random variable.
+A discrete probability distribution, therefore, is the probabity distribution of a discrete random variable (one that has a finite number of values).
 Two common distributions include the:
 - binomial distribution; and
 - Poisson distribution.